0% or life of balance transfer credit card: which saves more?

 |3% balance transfer fee||10.7% p.a||7.4% p.a||5.6% p.a|

-These calculations assume an initial transfer of £1,000 and then equal monthly repayments to repay during the 0% period.
+These calculations assume an initial transfer of £1,000 and that equal monthly repayments are made during the 0% period.

-As you can see, even over a fairly long period a high balance transfer fee can amount to a similar rate to those offered by the lower rate life of balance cards, which don't tend to charge a fee for moving the balance.
+As the table shows, over a period of 12 months a high balance transfer fee can amount to a similar rate to those offered by the lower rate life of balance cards, which don't tend to charge a fee for moving the balance.

 The flip side is that the 0% rate, as long as the application is accepted, will definitely be 0% for the advertised period of time.

-Life of balance transfer credit card rates, on the other hand, are representative rates only: under law, lenders are only obliged to offer those rates to 51% of those that apply so the actual rate could be higher than the advertised APR.
+Life of balance transfer credit card rates, on the other hand, are representative rates only.
+Be warned that under law, lenders are only obliged to offer those rates to 51% of those that apply, so the actual rate could be higher than the advertised APR.